vidhinileshpatel/AWS-S3-Bucket-Policy/README.md

 7) [Granting Cross-Account Permissions to Upload Objects While Ensuring the Bucket Owner Has Full Control](https://docs.aws.amazon.com/AmazonS3/latest/dev//example-bucket-policies.html#example-bucket-policies-use-case-8)
 8) [Granting Permissions for Amazon S3 Inventory and Amazon S3 Analytics](https://docs.aws.amazon.com/AmazonS3/latest/dev//example-bucket-policies.html#example-bucket-policies-use-case-9)
 9) [Example Bucket Policies for VPC Endpoints for Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev//example-bucket-policies-vpc-endpoint.html)

+# How to add a Bucket Policy

+After creating a bucket in S3 (testbucket1), use the following steps to add policies to it:

+1) Select the bucket to which you want to add the policies.

+2) Choose Persmissions -> Bucket Policy

+3) The Bucket Policy editor will open.
+It the editor you can change an existing policy or add a custom policy, in JSON.
+Use the Policy Generator link to create a policy.

+For more details use the official documentation provided by AWS : [AWS S3 Bucket Policy](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html)